The Award for Civic Arts Organisations

 Longlisted organisations may be asked to share additional information before being shortlisted.

-In January (likely 25th or 26th), shortlisted organisations (6-8 orgs) will be invited to meet the panel (on Zoom) and present expanded answers to the three questions (not more than 20 mins).
+In January (w/c 31), 10 shortlisted organisations will be invited to meet the panel (on Zoom) and present expanded answers to the four questions (not more than 30 mins).
 Due to diary constraints of the panel, the date will be non-negotiable.
 More information on this stage will be shared with shortlisted organisations.

-A celebration event is likely to place on 10th or 11th March 2021.
+A celebration event will take place on 23 March 2022.

 There is one award of £100,000 and two further awards of £25,000.
 The funding for all three awards is provided by the Calouste Gulbenkian Foundation (UK Branch).

-The award will allow the recipient to continue its important and impactful work with its communities, in line with their organisation’s mission.
-One of the three application questions asks how the Award money will contribute to embedding and sharing learning for wider benefit in answer to the application questions.
+The award will allow the recipient to continue its important and impactful work with its communities, in line with their organisation’s mission and plans outlined in their presentation.
+Applicants can explain how the Award money would contribute to embedding and sharing learning for wider benefit in answer to the application questions.